1201 Cass Street

 PROJECT DESCRIPTION

 The 1201 Cass tenant improvement project is the first WELL Certified™ Gold project in Nebraska.
-It is also the first Wired Certified Platinum space in Nebraska.
-“Engineering on display” was one of the main themes throughout this project as the mechanical, electrical, plumbing, and technology design firm wanted clients and visitors to be able to experience these systems firsthand in areas specifically designed for demonstration.
+“Engineering on display” was one of the main themes throughout this project, as the mechanical, electrical, plumbing, and technology design firm wanted clients and visitors to be able to experience these systems firsthand in areas specifically designed for demonstration.

 PROJECT HIGHLIGHTS

-• Under-floor air distribution system is supplied by individual floor air handling units with manually adjustable swirl diffusers at each occupant’s work station and in common areas.
-To address rooms with varying load conditions, floor swirl diffusers with motorized dampers are used to vary the amount of supply air for cooling.
+- The under-floor air distribution system is supplied by individual floor air handling units with manually adjustable swirl diffusers at each occupant’s workstation and in common areas.
+To address rooms with varying load conditions, floor swirl diffusers with motorized dampers are used to vary the amount of air supplied for cooling.

-• Tunable white fixtures are used in the open office areas, with the sophisticated lighting control system adjusting the color of light based on time of day in an effort to blend cohesively with the significant natural daylight pouring in through the curtain wall windows surrounding the work stations.
+- Tunable white fixtures are used in the open office areas.
+The sophisticated lighting control system adjusts the color of light based on the time of day in an effort to blend cohesively with the significant natural daylight pouring in through the curtain wall windows surrounding the workstations.

-• The electronic access control system was designed to lock doors on a specific time schedule.
-The system is also the main platform for a fully native integration between the electronic access control system, intrusion detection system, and electronic video surveillance system.
+- The electronic access control system was designed to lock doors on a specific schedule.
+It is also the leading platform for fully native integration between the electronic access control system, intrusion detection system, and electronic video surveillance system.

-• The intrusion detection system was designed to be extremely user-friendly for the occupants.
-The system includes the utilization of the lighting control occupancy sensor for motion detection and an integration with the electronic access control system card readers to allow for one swipe arm/disarm function.
+- The intrusion detection system was designed to be highly user-friendly to the occupants.
+The system includes using the lighting control occupancy sensor for motion detection and integrating with the electronic access control system card readers to allow for one swipe arm/disarm function.

-• Electronic video surveillance system includes IP-based security cameras, storage, network electronics, and virtualized software.
+- Electronic video surveillance systems include IP-based security cameras, storage, network electronics, and virtualized software.

-• Audiovisual systems are included in conference rooms with collaborative wireless screen sharing, software-based videoconferencing, a network-based audio system including IP Power Over Ethernet (POE) powered loudspeakers, and intuitive touch panel controls integrated with the lighting system.
+- Conference rooms include audiovisual systems, including collaborative wireless screen sharing, software-based videoconferencing, a network-based audio system including IP Power Over Ethernet (POE) powered loudspeakers, and intuitive touch panel controls integrated with the lighting system.

-• Training room includes two large acoustically transparent projection screens, ceiling-mounted and an in-podium confidence monitor, presenter and audience cameras for software based videoconferencing, wireless microphones for presenters, ceiling microphones for audience participation, and wireless audiovisual touch panel control.
+- The training room includes two large acoustically transparent projection screens, ceiling-mounted and an in-podium confidence monitor, presenter and audience cameras for software-based videoconferencing, wireless microphones for presenters, ceiling microphones for audience participation, and wireless audiovisual touch panel control.

 Learn more about projects similar to 1201 Cass Street by checking out our commercial office portfolio.